 ACCELERATED DEPRECIATION FOR BUSINESS

-Accelerated depreciation is an additional benefit that can make solar more affordable for businesses.
-Modified Accelerated Cost-Recovery System (MACRS) allows a commercial owner of solar to depreciate 85% of the total system cost over five years.
+If you’re a business looking to go solar, the federal government offers an accelerated depreciation program as an additional incentive to make solar more affordable.
+The Modified Accelerated Cost-Recovery System (MACRS) allows a commercial owner of solar to depreciate 85% of the total system cost in the first year.

-Rural Energy for America Program (REAP) – REAP provides rural farmers and small businesses with grants paying up to 25 percent of solar project and energy efficiency upgrade costs.
+Rural Energy for America Program (REAP).
+This grant is administered by the U.S. Dept. of Agriculture (USDA) and provides rural farmers and small businesses with grants paying up to 25% of solar project and energy efficiency upgrade costs.